st3w4r/blog/content/articles/application-vs-infrascture-level.md

 Cost

-By building a service on your infrastructure you have to manage the cost as well and reducing resources usage to cut the bills become a real thing.
-Combining services, using common caching, etc. This kind of cost reduction can be made with less friction when you manage the infrastructure.
+By building a service on your infrastructure you have to manage the cost, cutting the bills become a real thing, resources usage is a concern.
+Combining services, using shared caching, ...
+This kind of cost reduction can be made with less friction when you manage the infrastructure.

 Move fast

 Delegate tasks and adding vendors in the loop decrease the flexibility you have and create bottlenecks that can lead to slow iteration.
-If your product is deployed on premise you will have to deal with the tech team of your client to make any change or update.
+If your product is deployed on premise you will have to deal with the tech team of your client to make any fix or update.

 Security